 How long is the ferry ride from Valencia to Mallorca?

-The ferry crossing from Valencia to Mallorca can be from 7 hrs to 9,5 hrs.
+The Valencia-Palma de Mallorca ferry duration can be approximately 7 hr.
 The trip duration depends on the type of ferry and its itinerary.

 How much is the ferry from Valencia to Mallorca?

 The Valencia-Mallorca ferry price ranges between €32 and €60.
 The final ticket cost can be higher or lower depending on available discounts as well as vehicle and seat selection.